MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 ## Grant the key vault reader application permission to your key vaults

 The next task is to grant the key vault reader application permission to read secrets from your key vaults.
-The steps in this task are done from the the [Azure portal](https://portal.azure.com).
+The steps in this task are done from the [Azure portal](https://portal.azure.com).

 1. Open the key vault in the portal.
 2. Select **Access policies**, then **Add Access Policy**.
 3. Set **Secret Permissions** to **Get**.
-4. Select **Select principal**, and on the right, search for either the application (client) ID **7e97dcfb-bcdd-426e-8f0a-96439602627a** or the display name **Dynamics 365 Business Central ISV Key Vault Reader**.
+4. Choose **Select principal**, and on the right, search for either the application (client) ID **7e97dcfb-bcdd-426e-8f0a-96439602627a** or the display name **Dynamics 365 Business Central ISV Key Vault Reader**.
 5. Select **Add**, then **Save**.

 ## Contact Microsoft to enable the App Key Vault feature

 Send an email to TODO@microsoft.com to start the onboarding process.
-This should be done before you publish your updated extension to Partner Center.
+Do this step before you publish your updated extension to Partner Center.

 The onboarding process involves a manual verification step that verifies that you own the AAD tenant that contains the key vaults.